 Suppression of CO2 efflux by gas bubbles under a hurricane

-Junhong Liang, Louisiana State University, Baton Rouge, United States, Eric A D'Asaro, Applied Physics Lab, Univ of Washington, Seattle, United States, Craig L McNeil, University of Washington, Applied Physics Laboratory, Seattle, United States, Yalin Fan, US Naval Research Laboratory, Stennis Space Center, United States, Ramsey R Harcourt, Applied Physics Laboratory, University of Washington, Seattle, United States, Bo Yang, University of Virginia, Department of Environmental Sciences, Charlottesville, VA, United States, Steven R Emerson, University of Washington Seattle Campus, Seattle, WA, United States and Peter P Sullivan, National Center for Atmospheric Research, Mesoscale Microscale Meteorology, Boulder, CO, United States
+Junhong Liang, Louisiana State University, Baton Rouge, United States, Eric A D'Asaro, Applied Physics Lab, Univ of Washington, Seattle, United States, Craig L McNeil, University of Washington, Applied Physics Laboratory, Seattle, United States, Yalin Fan, US Naval Research Laboratory, Stennis Space Center, United States, Ramsey R Harcourt, Applied Physics Laboratory, University of Washington, Seattle, United States, Bo Yang, University of Virginia, Department of Environmental Sciences, Charlottesville, VA, United States, Steven R Emerson, University of Washington Seattle Campus, Seattle, WA, United States and Peter P Sullivan, NSF National Center for Atmospheric Research, Boulder, United States

 Abstract: